SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

-# InfoVis_JavascriptPractice
-labs, scratch, practice files
+labs and practice files and loads of comments explaining what's going on
 # Folders and what's inside

 ## Week3/